angular/angular/aio/content/guide/attribute-directives.md

 Begin by adding `HostListener` to the list of imported symbols.

-<code-example path="attribute-directives/src/app/highlight.directive.2.ts" linenums="false" header="src/app/highlight.directive.ts (imports)" region="imports"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.2.ts" header="src/app/highlight.directive.ts (imports)" region="imports"></code-example>

 Then add two eventhandlers that respond when the mouse enters or leaves, each adorned by the `HostListener` decorator.

-<code-example path="attribute-directives/src/app/highlight.directive.2.ts" linenums="false" header="src/app/highlight.directive.ts (mouse-methods)" region="mouse-methods"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.2.ts" header="src/app/highlight.directive.ts (mouse-methods)" region="mouse-methods"></code-example>

 The `@HostListener` decorator lets you subscribe to events of the DOM element that hosts an attribute directive, the `<p>` in this case.